mbrsagor/covid19/README.md

 # Covid-19
-##### Basically the project for the COVID-19 situation helping peoples who will be suffering the current situation.
+##### Basically the project for the COVID-19 situation helping peoples who will suffering the current situation.
 ## Setup

 ### Dependancies